-It’s time once again we start thinking about what to pack in our kid’s lunches for school.
+It’s time once again that we start thinking about what to pack in our kid’s lunches for school.
 In this post, I have highlighted some useful and healthy lunchbox solutions for back to school.
-If after reading, you have any information to share, please leave a comment.
+If after this information, and you find it helpful, please share it with other parents.

 Healthy Lunchbox Solutions for Back to School